pplz3/network-security-portfolio/README.md

 - Showcase incident response methodologies
 - Build a professional portfolio for infrastructure leadership roles

-## 📝 Articles

-- Cyber Security Awareness Training
-- SEC IT Requirements Review
-- Incident Response Case Study

 ## 📂 Repository Contents

-### Articles
+## 📝 Featured Articles

-- IT Service Management (ITSM)
+- IT Service Management (ITSM): From IT Operations to Business Value
 - Cyber Security Awareness Training
+- Incident Response Process: 7 Steps for Effective Cybersecurity Incident Handling
 - SEC IT Requirements Review
+- Solarflare and PTP: The Foundation of Ultra-Low Latency Networking

 ### Compliance